 If you want to keep your car for as long as you possibly can, it’s important to keep it in tip-top shape.
 Don’t neglect to get your vehicle serviced whenever you need to.
 Take a look through your owner’s manual to determine when you need to change the air filter, replace transmission fluid, and rotate the tires.

 Get an oil change every 4 months (or 12,000 kilometers).

 Despite what others may tell you, it’s not usually necessary to change your oil every 3 months (or 4,827 kilometers).
 The only reason you would need to do so that often would be if your vehicle gets a lot of use (for example, if you drove a taxi).

 According to Perry Stern, editor at MSN Autos, the average person only needs to change the oil in their car every 12,000 kilometers (or every 4 months).
 This is what we have been doing for years and we’ve never had an issue with any of the vehicles we’ve owned.

 This is something that you should try to do every year.
 Right before your insurance policy is about to be renewed, look around at other companies to see if you can get the same coverage for a lower price.
 Many times, you can!
 If you mention to competing companies that you are looking for a lower rate than your current insurance provider, they will usually ask how much you are currently paying and will then offer you a lower rate.
 This has worked for me in the past, so I encourage you to give it a try.
 You just never know what kind of savings you may come across!

 Of course, one of the easiest ways to save money on your car costs is to simply drive less often.
 Walk to as many places as possible.
 Take the bus.
 Car-pool with friends/family.

 Combine your errands so that you don’t have to go out as often, saving you time and money!
 You should only drive if absolutely necessary.

-Owning a vehicle can be an expensive endeavour.
-Employ some of these money saving tips and you will be well on your way to enjoying your vehicle for less!
+Owning a vehicle can be an expensive endeavor.
+Employ some of these money-saving tips and you will be well on your way to enjoying your vehicle for less!